drug trends

 1) Confront the use of substances

-2) Set limits or boundaries (i.e. drug testing)
+2) Set limits or boundaries (i.e., drug testing)

-3) Seek your own support (i.e. CODA or ALANON-12 Step meetings).
+3) Seek your own support (i.e,.
+CODA or ALANON-12 Step meetings).

 WHAT AGE GROUP SEEMS TO BE MOST AFFECTED?

 The age group is spreading to a broader range.
 I’ve got clients who developed serious addictions at age 11 or 12 but are just now getting help in the latter part of their teenage years.
-There are more and more young people in their mid-20s who have “failed to launch,” and it’s got a lot to do with serious addictions to drugs and a combination of other behavioral, mental health and emotional issues that have gotten worse.
+There are more and more young people in their mid-20s who have “failed to launch,” and it’s got a lot to do with severe addictions to drugs and a combination of other behavioral, mental health, and emotional issues that have gotten worse.

 The key is for parents to get their kid assessed early and often when the kid is younger to develop an age-appropriate plan.
-Typically drug use starts after the kid has already manifested learning differences or challenges, and shown some early signs of either anxiety or depression.
+Typically, drug use starts after the kid has already manifested learning differences or challenges and shown some early signs of either anxiety or depression.
 They may have developed less seemingly harmful habits to things like computers or even just isolating.

 WHAT IS THE RATIO OF GIRLS TO BOYS THAT YOU SEE?